Facilitating Exploration with Interaction Snapshots under High Latency: Design Iterations

-\stitle{Measures} The following measures were defined to test the hypothesis: \textbf{accuracy}: whether a response is correct, and \textbf{completion time}: total time to complete a task, in seconds.
-We also logged all events on the UI, such as hover interactions, response received, and response rendered.
+Participants were asked to identify if any of the months crossed the sales threshold of $80$ units sold.
+We measured the accuracy of the response and the total time to complete a task in seconds \add{(the time between when the participant is allowed to start interacting and when the they submits an answer)}.
+We also logged all events on the UI, such as \strikeg{hover }interactions, responses received, and response rendered.